MaksimLozovskii/AI-IMAGE-RANKER/README.md

 localhost:8080
 ```

-- #✅ Code up the solution on your local machine
+# ✅ Code up the solution on your local machine

-- #✅ Test your solution with selenium
+# ✅ Test your solution with selenium

-# TESTING WITH SELENIUM

 Selenium basics, watch all:

 https://www.youtube.com/playlist?list=PLzMcBGfZo4-n40rB1XaJ0ak1bemvlqumQ

-- #✅ Submit your solution to your branch
+# ✅ Submit your solution to your branch

-- #✅ Change your ticket from "in development" to "awaiting code review"
+# ✅ Change your ticket from "in development" to "awaiting code review"

-- #✅ Wait for review
+# ✅ Wait for review

 - ✅ Your code was approved and is now being integrated
 - OR